OfficeDev/Project-Samples/My-Task-Checklist/README.md

 To use this code sample, you need the following:
 * Project Online
 * Visual Studio 2013 or later
-* Project CSOM client DLL.
+* Project CSOM client library.
 It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)